 Consider the work of Sherrie Levine.
 She re-photographed Walker Evans’ photos from the book Let Us Now Praise Famous Men (1941) in her book After Walker Evans (1981).
 Levine demonstrated in her exact, mechanical reproductions which made no effort to hide or disguise their origins that re-contextualizing art creates new content in and of itself.
 By maintaining content but changing the institutional frame, she created a potent critique of race, gender, and authority, though if you saw both works without knowing any background, you might proclaim one a “rip-off” of the other.

 So I say steal away, but use it make truly new work.
-Adopt the strategy the art world has framed as appropriation, a technique that takes things from existing cultural productions and re-contextualizes them in order to create new content and ensure innovation is constant, even if at a glance things look a bit similar.
+Adopt the strategy the art world has framed as appropriation, a technique that takes things from existing cultural productions and re-contextualizes them in order to create new content, even if at a glance things look a bit similar.